Calabrian Greek

 Calabrian Greek is mentioned in the Red Book of UNESCO on endangered languages, together with Griko.
 In addition, Euromosaic analyses and recognizes it as being an endangered and minority language in the European Union.
 It is mentioned by Ethnologue as a dialect of Modern Greek in the sense of a modern vernacular language of the Hellenic family (as is the case with Pontic and Tsakonian Greek).

 History

-The use of Calabrian Greek can trace its roots to the ancient colonies of Magna Grecia, and possibly earlier.
-Calabria was once a territory of the Byzantine empire from 536 AD until it was conquered by the Normans in 1071 AD.
+The use of Calabrian Greek can trace its roots to the ancient colonies of Magna Graecia.
+Calabria was once a territory of the Byzantine Empire from 536 AD until it was conquered by the Normans in 1071 AD.
 During Byzantine rule the territory was referred to as the Catepanate of Italy.

-Calabrian Greek was spoken throughout the whole of south Calabria until the 15th to 16th century, when it was gradually replaced by a Romance dialect (Calabrian), but there are influences of Calabrian Greek on the grammar and in a large part of the latter's vocabulary.
-During the Angevin Age (1266–1435) the Greek dialect was widely spoken in a large area between Seminara, Taurianova, the Mésima's valley and the plateau of Poro.
-A brief historical analysis illustrates quite readily the progressive disappearance of the Greek dialect in different Calabrian areas from the 16th century onwards.

-Around the mid-16th century, it had disappeared from the fields of Petrace, particularly from the high valley of Diverso and Tasi.
-During the 17th century the regression spread to some valleys in the western side of Aspromonte near the Straits of Messina, such as the Catona and Gallico Valleys.
-During the 19th century, it was lost in some villages like Pentedattilo, Africo, Brancaleone, Motta San Giovanni, Montebello, and San Lorenzo, on the Ionic side of Aspromonte; and in the early 20th century, that spread to the towns of Palizzi, Staiti, Cardeto, Roccaforte del Greco, Amendolea and Condofuri.

-During the fascist period in Italy, linguistic minorities were strongly discouraged from using their mother tongues, which affected the use of Calabrian Greek.

 Distribution

 Today, Calabrian Greek is spoken in nine towns of Bovesìa including Bova Superiore, Roghudi, Gallicianò, Chorìo di Roghudi, Bova Marina, and the city of Reggio di Calabria, especially in the neighborhoods of San Giorgio Extra and Rione Modena.

 Several hundred Griko people continue to speak the Calabrian-Greek dialect in the Arangea and Sbarre neighbourhoods of Reggio Calabria and another small number has been reported in Melito di Porto Salvo, mainly from migration from Roghudi and from Chorìo after the severe floods that occurred there in 1971.

-About 2,000 Griko people now speak and understand the language, but only about 50 of them are under the age of thirty-five, despite the efforts of cultural associations and administrative agencies to reinvigorate the language.

-In Bova, many people now learn Modern Greek rather than Calabrian Greek.